 THERE IS NO OBLIGATION IN ATTENDING AN EXPERIENCE CAMP.
 Find out what we are all about.
 Even if you don’t become a Mandarin, you will learn a great deal at the Experience Camp.
-You will participate all weekend and perform on Sunday as a Mandarin.
+For the Northern California and Southern California Experience Camps, you will participate all weekend and perform on Sunday as a Mandarin.
 In the process, we will assess your skills, answer your questions and make you comfortable with our program and the Mandarins family.

 Our preseason schedule is limited, so attendance is important.
 Attending part of a weekend is better than not at all.
 If you have conflicts, communicate with us.
 We will work with you, but communication is critical.
 You do not have to choose between school obligations and the Mandarins during the school year, but you must communicate.

-The cost for your first weekend Experience Camp is $150.00.
-(Returning members $100.00).
-NOTE: Mandarins Academy members receive a $25.00 discount for their first Experience Camp.)
-This fee covers the cost of meals, lodging, rehearsal facilities and instructors; however, once you are offered a position and become a corps member, you no longer need to pay a camp fee.
-Video auditions are $100.00, but do not include an overnight stay or meals.
+The cost for your weekend Experience Camp is $150.00 (returning members $100.00).
+NOTE: Mandarins Academy members receive a $25.00 discount for their first Experience Camp).
+This fee covers the cost of meals, lodging, rehearsal facilities, and instructors; however, once you are offered a position and become a corps member, you no longer need to pay monthly camp fees.

-Following your Experience Camp, you be told by the staff that you will receive:
+Following your Experience Camp you will be emailed by the corps director that you will receive either:

-2) a callback for a second audition, typically at the January 18 – 20, 2019 in the Sacramento, CA area for brass and percussion and April 26 – 28 in the Sacramento, CA area for color guard
+- a callback for a second audition, typically at the January 17 – 19, 2020 camp in the Sacramento, CA area for brass and percussion and April 24 – 26 in the Sacramento, CA area for color guard

 President and CEO